 Chief Executive Officer Robert Benmosche said in a Nov.
 1 letter to the office of the Financial Stability Oversight Council that the company would “welcome supervision by the Federal Reserve.”

-Prudential Financial Inc. (PRU), the second-largest U.S. life insurer, and General Electric Co.’s finance arm are also under review to be designated systemically important.
+Prudential Financial Inc. (PRU:US), the second-largest U.S. life insurer, and General Electric Co.’s finance arm are also under review to be designated systemically important.
 The oversight council can still consider other companies.

-U.S. regulators are investigating 19 mortgage-related companies over potentially misleading advertisements, including some that used Facebook Inc. (FB)’s website, the agencies announced yesterday.
+U.S. regulators are investigating 19 mortgage-related companies over potentially misleading advertisements, including some that used Facebook Inc. (FB:US)’s website, the agencies announced yesterday.

 The Consumer Financial Protection Bureau said in the statement it had opened investigations into six companies.
 The Federal Trade Commission, the other agency involved in the probes, is looking at 13 firms, Thomas Pahl, the FTC’s assistant director in the division of financial practices, told reporters on a conference call.